juliend88/Docker/bundle-toolbox/README-EN.md

 * http://dev.cloudwatt.com/fr/blog/5-minutes-stacks-episode-vingt-trois-duplicity.html

 ### Monitoring
-To meet this need we have chosen to use Zabbix.
+We have chosen to use Zabbix.
 Zabbix application is free software **to monitor the status of various network services , servers and other network devices**; and producing dynamic graphics resource consumption.
 Zabbix uses MySQL, PostgreSQL or Oracle to store data.
 According to the large number of machines and data to monitor the choice of SGBD greatly affects performance.
 Its web interface is written in PHP and provided a real-time view on the collected metrics.